boyang9602/bdataset/README.md

+# bdataset
+This is a customized apollo adataset tool from https://github.com/ApolloAuto/apollo/tree/master/modules/tools/adataset

 ## Convert dataset
 `adataset` is used to convert datasets (nuScenes, KITTI, ApolloScape) to Apollo record file.
 This way we can guarantee **the consistency of training data and test data**, including sensor intrinsics and extrinsics parameter files, thus speeding up model validation.